Five Weeks After Hurricane María

 In theory, home is supposed to be one of the places where you feel safest.
 The reality is that during a category 5 hurricane, not even the strongest places feel safe.
 Living in the Caribbean, we’re used to dealing with hurricanes, but nothing prepared us for the sheer power this storm had.

-Hi there, I’m Ashley, your customer support guru (the one who answers all the questions you email in), and I am one of the many Puerto Ricans who was on the island when Hurricane María struck.
+Hi there, I’m Ashley, and I am one of the many Puerto Ricans who was on the island when Hurricane María struck.

 If you ask anyone on the island about their hurricane María stories, the one thing they’ll recount the most was the sound of the wind.
 They’ll bring it to life, describing the howls the 155mph winds would make, comparing it to what a monster would sound like… and the destruction it left behind.